AI Sovereignty: Moving beyond myths to true Strategic Autonomy

 Why AI Sovereignty matters now

 The stakes of AI deployment have moved beyond simple privacy concerns to fundamental questions of strategic dependence.
 Imagine a geopolitical event disrupting access to the AI services underpinning your operations, or sensitive IP leaking through public models due to prompt injections, or facing compliance suits based on extraterritorial laws.
 Boards globally are now recognizing that placing critical workflows entirely on AI models governed by other jurisdictions presents unacceptable risks.
-Regulatory pressures, especially in Europe with GDPR and the upcoming EU AI Act, further accelerate this shift, pushing organizations towards greater control over their AI systems.
+Regulatory pressures, especially in Europe with GDPR and the EU AI Act, further accelerate this shift, pushing organizations towards greater control over their AI systems.
 This is why we're seeing a recent spike in interest in sovereign AI, to ensure AI aligns with an organization’s specific trust boundaries and compliance needs.
 While the concept of AI Sovereignty can seem daunting, often conjuring images of building vast, isolated tech empires from scratch, leaders are often wrong about their assumptions about what is actually needed for AI Sovereignty.
-Three myths, in particular, stand out and cause unnecessary hesitation for leaders looking to secure their operations.
+Four myths, in particular, stand out and cause unnecessary hesitation for leaders looking to secure their operations.

 Myth 1: “We need to train our own foundation AI models from scratch.”